semaphoreci/docs/docs/reference/webhook-notifications.md

 When creating a notification, you can specify a filter for project, branch and pipeline names.

-For example to send notifications for the `master` and `staging` branches use the following:
+For example, to send notifications for the `master` and `staging` branches, use the following:

 ``` bash